chainguard-dev/melange/docs/md/melange_test.md

   -h, --help                          help for test -i, --interactive                   when enabled, attaches stdin with a tty to the pod on failure -k, --keyring-append strings        path to extra keys to include in the build environment keyring
-      --log-policy strings            logging policy to use (default [builtin:stderr]) --overlay-binsh string          use specified file as /bin/sh overlay in build environment --pipeline-dirs strings         directories used to extend defined built-in pipelines -r, --repository-append strings     path to extra repositories to include in the build environment
+      --overlay-binsh string          use specified file as /bin/sh overlay in build environment --pipeline-dirs strings         directories used to extend defined built-in pipelines -r, --repository-append strings     path to extra repositories to include in the build environment